 Most investors run into the wash sale rule only occasionally.
-If you're an active trader, you're likely to have a large number of wash sales each year.
+If you're an active trader, you're likely to have many wash sales each year.
 All is not lost; there are several ways to avoid having to deal with the wash sale rules that I will cover next.